 - Delayed Birth – this is one of the leading causes of a birth injury; labors lasting longer than 18 hours are defined as difficult labors and cause fetal distress.

 - Oxygen Deprivation – this can be caused from external forces (kinked or prolapsed umbilical cord) or from internal forces (low birth weight, underdeveloped lungs) and is one of the most common causes of severe birth injuries.

-- Medical Malpractice – from oxygen deprivation to blunt force trauma, children suffering significant birth injuries due to negligent medical staff is far too common in hospitals throughout the Unites States.
+- Medical Malpractice – from oxygen deprivation to blunt force trauma, children suffering significant birth injuries due to negligent medical staff is far too common in hospitals throughout the United States.

-- Surgery – this is not required for all birth injures, but in severe cases such as a baby enduring a fractured skill, brain hemorrhaging or brachial plexus injuries, surgery may be the best option.
+- Surgery – this is not required for all birth injuries, but in severe cases such as a baby enduring a fractured skull, brain hemorrhaging or brachial plexus injuries, surgery may be the best option.

 - Physical Therapy – this is one of the most common forms of treatment used for children with brachial plexus injuries, cerebral palsy, shoulder dystocia, and any injury resulting in a weakness of muscles, coordination problems or lack of voluntary muscle control.

-A Birth Trauma can be life changing and require an expenses that last a lifetime.
-If your child suffers from Birth Trauma, call Floyd Hunter Injury Law.
+A Birth Trauma can be life-changing and come with life-long medical treatment and costs.
+If your child suffers from Birth Trauma, call the experienced Birth Trauma lawyers at Floyd Hunter Injury Law.
 We will make sure your rights are protected and get you the compensation you deserve.

 Call Floyd Hunter Injury Law for a Free Legal Consultation at 334-452-4000, or contact us by filling out the Free Consultation Form below.